dotnet/tye/docs/reference/schema.md

 Specifies the list of services.
 Applications must have at least one service.

+#### `solution` (string)

+Indicates the solution file (.sln) or filter (.slnf) to use when building project-based services in watch mode.
+If omitted, those services will be built individually.
+Specifying the solution [filter] can help reduce repeated builds of shared libraries when in watch mode.

 ## Service

 `Service` elements appear in a list within the `services` root property.